Eudora (email client): Hiatus and source code release (2006–2025)

-Eudora was acquired by Qualcomm in 1991.
-Originally distributed free of charge, Eudora was commercialized and offered as a Light (freeware) and Pro (commercial) product.
-Between 2003 and 2006 the full-featured Pro version was also available as a "Sponsored mode" (adware) distribution.
-In 2006 Qualcomm stopped development of the commercial version and sponsored the creation of a new open-source version based on Mozilla Thunderbird, code-named Penelope, later renamed to Eudora OSE.
+Rather than devote continued resources to the development of a loss leader product, Qualcomm instead sponsored the creation of a new open-source version based on Mozilla Thunderbird, code-named Penelope, later renamed to Eudora OSE.
 Development of the open-source version stopped in 2010 and was officially deprecated in 2013, with users advised to switch to the current version of Thunderbird.